 Huh?
 Elizabeth, I'm comin' to join ya!

-And so absurd social policy like the Drug War leads to more absurd policy in the exact same way that a lie leads to more lies.
 Only imagine: a court telling you that you cannot engage in a religious practice because your ancestors never found it necessary to do so.
 Pope Leo X should have rolled out a papal bull to that effect back in 1521 and he could have forestalled the entire Reformation.
 "Sorry, Martin Luther, but your descendants have no history of being saved by grace, so you must continue to find your salvation in DEEDS just like the rest of us, thank you very much."

 The Conquistadores certainly never required that the Aztecs demonstrate a family history of Christian worship before welcoming them into the faith.
 To the contrary, the Spanish warriors downright insisted on the heathens becoming Christian or else.

 This, of course, is all par for the tyrannical course.